zerobaseone/notepad-sharp/README.md

 A notepad app written in C#, free of AI features, markdown support, and Microsoft integration.

-Self-contained exe is in the main directory, or build it yourself.

 ## Features
 - Write plain text
 - Save .txt files